-- 0. The Numeric-value matcher checks if an item is only composed of digits and/or symbols.
-Additionally we detect the decimal and thousands separators and verify their count and if they are ordered correctly.
-Alongside this matcher, we also search for max integer places and max decimal places as well as min numeric value and max numeric value in the column.
-We need these details to prefix the numeric value when generating the search indexes.
-In doing so we will be able to order the items according to their numeric value. - 1.
-The Incremental-index matcher compares an item's numeric value with the numeric value of its predecessor in the column to check if it is the predecessor's integer successor. - 2.
+0. The Numeric-value matcher checks if an item is only composed of digits and/or symbols.
+Additionally, we detect the decimal and thousands separators and verify their count and if they are ordered correctly.

+Alongside this matcher, we also search for max integer places and max decimal places in the column.
+We need these details to prefix the numeric values when generating the search indexes.
+In doing so, we will be able to order the items according to their numeric value.

+Furthermore, we retrieve the min numeric value and max numeric value, which will be used as boundaries of an eventual facet range input.

+- 1. The Incremental-index matcher compares an item's numeric value with the numeric value of its predecessor in the column to check if it is the predecessor's integer successor. - 2.
 The Boolean matcher simply checks if an item's value is equal to either 1, 0, Y, N true, false, yes or no. - 3.
 The Value-with-unit matcher starts by determining if the unit is placed in front or at the back of the value.
-Next we split the item into a numeric value and a unit part and trim each of the parts.
+Next, we split the item into a numeric value and a unit part and trim each of the parts.